juergenweb/FrontendForms/README.md

 This is the same rule as dateBefore with the only difference that the value of the date will be taken from another form field.

-Parameter: name of the field that contains the date
+Parameter: name of the reference field that contains the date

 ```php
 $field->setRule('dateBeforeField', 'date');